idenisovs/timesheet/docs/roadmap.md

 By allowing customization, the application will better accommodate different work patterns, resulting in more accurate time tracking and reporting.

-## Analytics View

-For those times when you need detailed insights, whether preparing a report, overseeing completed work, or tracking down a specific activity from months ago, the Analytics View will be invaluable.

-It will provide powerful tools for effectively managing and analyzing your data.

 ## Cloud Service

 An optional backend application is planned for users who prefer to store their data outside the browser and sync it across multiple devices.